Be On The Lookout For A New Invasive Species Of Spider In Ohio This Year

 The Joro Spider is fairly easy to spot: it's roughly palm-sized and has a striped yellow body.
 And while this creature looks quite intimidating, the good news is that it poses no threat to humans.

-One of the reasons this spider can spread so quickly is that it can parachute on the wind using its unique, silk-like web.
+One of the reasons this spider can spread so efficiently is that it can parachute on the wind using its unique, silk-like web.
 It's a close relative of the Golden Silk Spider, but better able to withstand cold and thus more likely to travel.

 Another curious reason that these spiders spread is that humans can accidentally carry them from one place to the next.
 It's due to this reason that one has been spotted all the way in Oklahoma!